YE-Stack/YEStack1/Readme.md

 #### Setting up the mobile app:

 * Go to the parent folder of the app and run the following code.
-This installs all dependencies required by the app.
+This installs all the dependencies required by the app.
 ```
 npm install
 ```